powsybl/powsybl.github.io/docs/iidm/importer/index.md

 layout: default
 ---

-The `com.powsybl.iidm.import_.Importer` class is used to create a IIDM network instance from a case.
+The `com.powsybl.iidm.converter.Importer` class is used to create a IIDM network instance from a case.
 Powsybl supports natively several implementations:
 - [IIDM](iidm.md)
 - [CGMES](cgmes.md)